lurgh/infinitive-jkp717/README.md

 #### GET /api/airhandler

 This call is also supported as "GET /api/zone/1/airhandler" for backward compatibility but this is not per-zone data.
+Note there is more airflow information available now thru the MQTT interface which could be added here if needed.

 ```json
 {